uclaacm/uclaacm-rustlings/README.md

 Lecture material (or at least additional resources for) the information required to create this project will be provided in each part.

+## Companion Repository

+You should use the [companion repository](https://github.com/uclaacm/rustlings-toy-project) as a template and starting point for your code for the toy line counting project.
+It contains test cases to help validate the correctness of your code after each week.

 ## Licensing and Attribution

 Notes in this repository are published with the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).